dustinpfister/blog_posts/_posts/js-javascript-example.md

 In this example I have a grid and I am working out some basic logic when it comes to moving those units around in the grid.
 There is a bit to it actually when it comes to making a system for this sort of thing from the ground up.
 However what is also great about it is that it is not so hard to get something working, and once I have a basic system for the kinds of games that I have in mind I can use it to not just make one game but a few taking this system with me to each new project.
 However as of this writing this one is still a work in progress that I have not put as much time into as I would have liked to.
 I do have a lot of other things going on that get in the way of me working much of this stuff out.

 ### 1.8 - [Grid Module](/2021/08/20/js-javascript-example-grid-module/)

+In this post I am just going over the source code of a basic grid module.

 ### 1.9 - [idle game of a simple mine theme](/2021/07/16/js-javascript-example-idle-game-simple-mine/)